EmilStenstrom/friendlybit/comments/2006-01-13-cross-browser-strategies-for-css_comments.md

   comment_author: Css and Themes in net 3.5 question | keyongtech
   comment_author_url: http://www.keyongtech.com/2622745-css-and-themes-in-net
   comment_content: '[...]
 You can check out the following article to get some ideas
-    on how to write cross browser css:  http://friendlybit.com/css/cross-bro...egies-for-css/  If you still have concern on this issue you can start a new thread.
+    on how to write cross browser css:  <a href="http://friendlybit.com/css/cross-bro...egies-for-css/" rel="nofollow">http://friendlybit.com/css/cross-bro...egies-for-css/</a>  If you
+    still have concern on this issue you can start a new thread.
 We can discuss further there.  [...]'
   comment_date: '2009-01-18 18:33:24'
   comment_post_ID: '35'
   comment_type: pingback